 Loan Securitizations.
 UCB may also use loan securitizations to reduce its exposure to credit risk and loan to deposit ratio and improve its liquidity position.
 In such securitizations, UCB has exchanged either multifamily or residential (one-to-four family) mortgage loans for securities issued by FNMA, thus transferring the credit risk on the loans to FNMA.
 The average yield that UCB earns on the FNMA securities is lower than the yield on the underlying loans.
 This difference is the guarantee fee that is retained by FNMA as compensation for assuming the credit risk.
 On certain occasions, UCB has securitized commercial real estate loans through a qualified special purpose entity ("QSPE").
 QSPE's are passive entities with limited permitted activities.
 UCB will exchange the commercial real estate loans for commercial mortgage backed securities ("CMBS").
 Since we typically retain all of the securities in these exchanges, no gain or loss is recognized on the transactions unless the fair value of the underlying securities created is less than the carrying value of the loans.
 During the fourth quarter of 2007, UCB charged off \$1.6 million against the allowance for loan losses in connection with this securitization.
 UCB continues to service the securitized loans under a subservicing arrangement.
-Residential mortgage (one-to-four family) loans are generally included in the 50% risk weight for risk-based capital purposes, whereas multifamily real estate loans may fall either into the 50% or 100% risk weight depending on the specific criteria of each individual loan.
+Residential mortgage (one-to-four family) loans are generally included in the 50% or 100% risk weight depending on the specific criteria of each individual loan.